 Snowbound Color Details

-Snowbound is a very light white paint color.
-If you look at a swatch of Snowbound, you will see that it is a crisp white.
-When compared to other whites however, it can look a bit grayed out.
+Snowbound is a light white paint color.
+If you look at a swatch of Snowbound on its own, you will see that it is a fairly bright white.
+Without any other whites around it, Snowbound looks just basically white.

 Living Room Paint Colors - Snowbound